-Fair Value of Ass set (Liability) (1) at Febi Notional Amount at ruary 3, 2023 Pay Fixed Rate Receive Variable Rate Settlement and Termination February 3, (i n millions) (in mi llions) Interest rate swaps #1 685 2.96 % Term SOFR Monthly through October 31, 2025 16 (39) Interest rate swaps #2 475 2.36 % Term SOFR Monthly through October 31, 2023 9 (12) Total \$ 1,160 \$ 25 \$ (51)
+Fair Value o f Asset (1) at I Amount ebruary 2, 2024 Pay Fixed Rate Receive Variable Rate Settlement and Termination February 2, 2024 February 3, 2023 (in m illions) (in mil lions) Interest rate swaps #1 685 2.96 % Term SOFR Monthly through October 31, 2025 15 16 Interest rate swaps #2 2.36 % Term SOFR Monthly through October 31, 2023 9 Total \$ 685 \$ 15 \$ 25

-(1) The fair value of the fixed interest rate swap asset is included in other assets on the consolidated balance sheets.
-The fair value of the fixed interest rate swaps liability is included in other accrued liabilities on the consolidated balance sheets.
+(1) The fair value of the fixed interest rate swap asset is included in "Other assets" on the consolidated balance sheets.

-The Company is party to fixed interest rate swap instruments that are designated and accounted for as cash flow hedges to manage risks associated with interest rate fluctuations on a portion of the Company's floating rate debt.
+The Company is party to fixed interest rate swap instruments that are designated and accounted for as cash flow hedges to manage risks associated with interest rate fluctuations on a portion of the Company's floating rate debt within the Credit Facility.
 The counterparties to all swap agreements are financial institutions.
-See Note 13 for the unrealized change in fair values on cash flow hedges recognized in other comprehensive income (loss) and the amounts reclassified from accumulated other comprehensive income (loss) into earnings for the current and comparative periods presented.
-The Company estimates that it will reclassify \$22 million of unrealized gains from accumulated other comprehensive income into earnings in the twelve months following February 3, 2023.
+See Note 14-Changes in Accumulated Other Comprehensive Income by Component for the unrealized change in fair values on cash flow hedges recognized in other comprehensive income (loss) and the amounts reclassified from accumulated other comprehensive income (loss) into earnings for the current and comparative periods presented.
+During fiscal 2024, Interest Rate Swaps #2 matured which had a notional value of \$450 million upon maturity.
+The Company estimates that it will reclassify \$13 million of unrealized gains from accumulated other comprehensive income into earnings in the twelve months following February 2, 2024.

 On June 30, 2022 and in conjunction with the Fifth Amendment, the Company transitioned the variable rate on its interest rate swaps from 1-month LIBOR to 1-month Term SOFR.
-Effective with the transition, the Company will pay fixed rates of 2.96% and 2.36% on the group of interest rate swaps maturing on October 31, 2025 and October 31, 2023, respectively.
+Effective with the transition, the Company will pay a fixed rate of 2.96% on the group of interest rate swaps maturing on October 31, 2025 and paid a fixed rate of 2.36% on the group interest rate swaps that matured October 31, 2023.
 The Company elected to apply the optional expedient in ASC 848, Reference Rate Reform, in connection with transitioning its interest rate swaps from LIBOR to Term SOFR that enabled it to consider the new swaps a continuation of the existing contracts.
-As a result, the transition did not have an impact on the Company's hedge accounting or a material impact to the Company's financial statements.
+As a result, the transition did not have an impact on the Company's hedge accounting or a material impact to the Company's consolidated financial statements.

-Note 13-Changes in Accumulated Other Comprehensive Income (Loss) by Component:
+Note 14-Changes in Accumulated Other Comprehensive Income by Component:

-The following table presents the changes in accumulated other comprehensive income (loss) attributable to the Company's defined benefit plans and fixed interest rate swap cash flow hedges that are discussed in Note 9 and Note 12, respectively.
+The following table presents the changes in accumulated other comprehensive income (loss) attributable to the Company's defined benefit plans and fixed interest rate swap cash flow hedges that are discussed in Note 10-Retirement Plans and Note 13-Derivative Instruments Designated as Cash Flow Hedges, respectively.

-Unrealized Gains (Losses) on Fixed Interest Rate Swap Cash Flow Hedges (1) Defined Benefit Obligation Adjustment (2) Total (in millions) Balance at January 31, 2020 \$ (67) \$ (5) \$ (72) Other comprehensive (loss) income before reclassifications (55) 1 (54) Amounts reclassified from accumulated other comprehensive loss 29 1 30 Income tax impact 7 7 Net other comprehensive (loss) income (19) 2 (17) Balance at January 29, 2021 \$ (86) \$ (3) \$ (89) Other comprehensive income before reclassifications 31 5 36 Amounts reclassified from accumulated other comprehensive loss 34 34 Income tax impact (17) (1) (18) Net other comprehensive income 48 4 52 Balance at January 28, 2022 \$ (38) \$ 1 \$ (37) Other comprehensive income before reclassifications 67 4 71 Amounts reclassified from accumulated other comprehensive income (loss) 9 9 Income tax impact (20) (1) (21) Net other comprehensive income 56 3 59 Balance at February 3, 2023 \$ 18 \$ 4 \$ 22
+(Unrealized Gains (Losses) on Fixed Interest Rate Swap Cash Flow Hedges (1) Defined Benefit Obligation Adjustment (2) Total (in millions) Balance at January 29, 2021 \$ (86) \$ (3) \$ (89) Other comprehensive income before reclassifications 31 5 36 Amounts reclassified from accumulated other comprehensive loss 34 34 Income tax impact (17) (1) (18) Net other comprehensive income 48 4 52 Balance at January 28, 2022 \$ (38) \$ 1 \$ (37) Other comprehensive income before reclassifications 67 4 71 Amounts reclassified from accumulated other comprehensive loss 9 9 Income tax impact (20) (1) (21) Net other comprehensive income 56 3 59 Balance at February 3, 2023 \$ 18 \$ 4 \$ 22 Other comprehensive income before reclassifications 14 2 16 Amounts reclassified from accumulated other comprehensive income (24) (24) Income tax impact 3 (1) 2 Net other comprehensive loss (7) 1 (6) Balance at February 2, 2024 \$ 11 \$ 5 \$ 16